radicalkjax/Athena/README.md

 ### Configuration

-Athena uses environment variables to securely store API keys for various AI services.
+Athena uses environment variables to securely store API keys and database configuration.

 1. Create a `.env` file in the root of the Athena directory (this file is already gitignored)
-2. Add your API keys to the `.env` file using the following format:
+2. Add your API keys and database configuration to the `.env` file using the following format:

 ```
 # API Keys for AI Models